-But PAC learning wouldn’t be an interesting model if every concept class was PAC-learnable.
-So as a technical aside in our study of learning theory, this post presents the standard example of a problem that isn’t learnable in the PAC model.
+One of the primary goals of studying models of learning is to figure out what is learnable and what is not learnable in the various models.
+So as a technical aside in our study of learning theory, this post presents the standard example of a problem that isn’t learnable in the PAC model we presented last time.
 Afterward we’ll see that allowing the learner to be more expressive can be helpful, and by doing so we can make this unlearnable problem learnable.

 3-Term DNF Formulas

 Readers of this blog will probably have encountered a boolean formula before.
 A boolean formula is just a syntactic way to describe some condition (like, exactly one of these two things has to be true) using variables and logical connectives.
 The best way to recall it is by example: the following boolean formula encodes the “exclusive or” of two variables.

 The wedge denotes a logical AND and the vee denotes a logical OR.
 A bar above a variable represents a negation of a variable.
 (Please don’t ask me why the official technical way to write AND and OR is in all caps, I feel like I’m yelling math at people.)

 In general a boolean formula has literals, which we can always denote by an or the negation , and connectives and , and parentheses to denote order.
 It’s a simple fact that any logical formula can be encoded using just these tools, but rather than try to learn general boolean formulas we look at formulas in a special form.

 Definition: A formula is in three-term disjunctive normal form (DNF) if it has the form where each $C_i$ is an AND of some number of literals.